 They are well on their way.
 Koirala’s group recently determined the cloverleaf structure from a coxsackievirus, which causes hand-foot-and-mouth disease, and is an important model system for studying many other human viruses.
-It will be published in a forthcoming paper.
+It will be published in a forthcoming paper in Nature Communications.
 “I think the field will be really excited to see this,” Koirala says.
 “It would be the first three-dimensional structure of the full-length cloverleaf domain for the entire enterovirus genus.”

 Because the cloverleaf domain is so important for viral replication, the expectation is that its structure will be similar, if not identical, across all enteroviruses.
 With the new grant, Koirala hopes to determine the 3D structures of this region in several more enteroviruses.
 The structures the sequences form that are the same or similar across species are most likely to play similar key roles in the viral life cycle.

 “That will create the opportunity to get a generic target that might be able to treat more than one of these viruses,” Koirala says.
 “If you really hit a structure in coxsackievirus, for example, that’s shared across many other enteroviruses, then that could be equally useful for, say, rhinovirus.
 In the long term, that could be really powerful.”